flemm0/PM_566/01-assignment/01-assignment-EDA.md

     ##    0%   10%   20%   30%   40%   50%   60%   70%   80%   90%  100%
     ##  -2.2   2.3   3.5   4.5   5.5   6.5   7.7   9.1  10.9  14.2 120.9

+10% of the data lie between concentration levels of 14.2 and 120.9.
+Additionally, the maximum 2.5 concentration observation is less than half that of the 2004 data.
+This is plausible due to increase of effort to reduce air pollution levels.

+The EPA standard for PM 2.5 concentration post-1997 is 65 ug/m3 and was
+lowered to 35 ug/m3 since 2006.

+The negative PM 2.5 concentration levels pose a problem for answering the question and will be removed.

 ##### 2. Combine the two years of data into one data frame.
 Use the Date variable to create a new column for year, which will serve as an identifier.
 Change the names of the key variables so that they are easier to refer to in your code.